UB-ES-2021-F2/jobify/README.md

 ### Deploy
 1. Create a new PR from your changes in *dev* branch to *production* branch
+2. Merge the PR
-2. After the new changes are added, the new version should be deployed automatically to [ub-jobify.herokuapp.com](ub-jobify.herokuapp.com) (it may take a minute), you can check the progress on the *Actions* tab of the Github repo
+3. After the new changes are added, the new version should be deployed automatically to [ub-jobify.herokuapp.com](ub-jobify.herokuapp.com) (it may take a minute), you can check the progress and the outcome on the *Actions* tab of the Github repo

-This is what is automatically performed when a commit is submited to the *production* branch
+This is what is automatically performed when a commit is submited to the *production* branch.
-- Local API URL is replaced by Production API URL on `vue-gripau/src/index.js`
+- Local API URL is replaced by Production API URL on `vue-gripau/src/index.js`.
-- The frontend project is built using `npm run build`
+- The frontend project is built using `npm run build`.
-- The project is pushed to heroku
+- The project is pushed to heroku.
 ---

 ## How to test the project (comming soon)